 It appears he was living in South Florida at least off and on for the past year or two, with at least some minimal connection to Boca Raton.
 We have not been able to determine more than that.

+Update (July 2017): The Assisted Living Facility is now named Symphony at Boca Raton.
+We called and a recorded message said they expect to open in November of 2017.
 Many readers have asked us what’s going on on the northwest corner of Ponderosa and Cobblestone.
 The location is north of Packy’s and the Montessori school, and borders the Crystal Cove Estates subdivision.

 The site has been design[ed] to orient the 3-story portion of the building away from the adjacent residential properties to the north with additional setbacks and required buffers to minimize any impact.
 In addition, the service driveways and service areas are located in areas away from the adjacent residential properties and are placed towards the interior of the building which will provide screening from any perceived nuisances.